rontarrant/gtkDcoding/docs/_posts/2019-06-11-0043-custom-dialog-ii.md

 Like in other `Dialog` examples, we test the response and look for a match.
 The difference is we have more options and so a switch/case statement is substituted for if/else.

-Okay, perhaps that didn’t turn out to be as exciting as it might have been, so let’s just move right along…
+Okay, perhaps that didn’t turn out to be as exciting as it might have been, so let’s just move right along...

 ## Using StockIDs to get Predefined Buttons